| Interactive Map | Summary of All Results | Query Expressions |

 - Scroll through the list of sources and select the desired option.

-- Results from the specified source only will be displayed.
+- Results from only the specified source will be displayed.

 WorldWideScience provides a summary of results that outlines the responsiveness of each separate source.
+Click on the link to view.

-indicates the search for that source completed successfully.
+- The green check indicates the search for that source completed successfully.

-indicates the source was unresponsive.
+- A red X indicates the source was unresponsive.

 - The number in the Results column indicates the number of results returned for WorldWideScience.